deegrate/Web-Scraping/README.md

 Contains a [Markdown](https://www.markdownguide.org/cheat-sheet)
 documentation what your actor does and how to use it, which is then displayed in the app or [library](https://apify.com/apify/quick-start).
-It's always a good idea to write a good README.md, in a few months not even you will remember all the details about the actor.

 ## `apify_storage`